-Contemporary interior design is a design style that emphasises the use of curved lines, textures and simplicity to achieve a sophisticated look.
+Contemporary interior design emphasises the use of clear lines with deliberate textures to achieve a sophisticated look.

-The contemporary interior design gained popularity in the 1970s and was initially a mishmash of different styles until it gained a distinct aesthetic that is what we recognise as contemporary today.
+This style gained popularity in the 1970s.
+Back in the day, it was known to be a mishmash of different styles, until it gained a distinct aesthetic of the contemporary we understand today.

 Why are contemporary homes so expensive?

-Instead, as time passes, what is considered contemporary often changes to suit the trends of the particular time period.
-What counts as contemporary interior design a decade ago may not necessarily be the same thing as it were today.
+Furthermore, the definition of ‘contemporary’ is ever-changing, since it often evolves to suit the trends of the particular time period.
+What was considered contemporary interior design a decade ago may not necessarily be relevant today.

-Hence, contemporary interior design may be better suited to those who have the funds to update their home constantly.
-For those who would like a contemporary interior design without spending a bomb, take into account how interior designers charge and how you can save for your home renovation project without busting your budget.
+Since it is one of the more fluid and open-ended themes, contemporary interior design may be better suited to those who are ready, willing and able to update their home décor to keep up with the trends.
+For those who would like a contemporary interior design at a lower cost, it’s good to keep abreast of the market rates of interior designers and how you can save for your home renovation project without busting your budget.

 What is the difference between modern and contemporary?

-‘Modern’ and ‘contemporary’ can act as synonyms in many contexts since they refer to what is up-to-date and in trend.
-However, when it comes to design, modern interior design and contemporary interior design actually mean different things.
+Since both ‘modern’ and ‘contemporary’ are used to refer to something that is in trend and up-to-date, they are often used interchangeably.
+However, when it comes to designs, modern and contemporary interior design mean two different things.

-There are certain similarities between modern and contemporary design, such as their focus on clean-cut and strong lines while retaining a creative flair.
+There are similarities between modern and contemporary styles, like the focus on sleek lines while retaining a creative flair.

 1. Differences in the colour scheme

-The contemporary interior design adheres more strictly to a neutral colour palette of largely black, white and grey.
-The pops of colour that are included through decorations are often in saturated hues such as red or orange.
+The contemporary project adheres more strictly to a neutral colour palette of largely black, white and grey.
+The pops of colour introduced through accents and decorations are often in saturated reds or oranges.

-On the other hand, the modern interior design focuses more on earth tone colours such as brown and olive green, often leading to a more rustic look.
+The modern theme focuses more on earthy tones like brown and olive green, often leading to a more rustic look.

 2. Differences in textures

-Contemporary interior design tends to incorporate materials such as glass and metals – possibly to match the cooler tone of its neutral colour palette.
+Contemporary style tends to feature glass and metal elements, possibly to match the cooler tone of its neutral colour palette.

-In contrast, modern interior design features more woodwork accents and elements of nature for an earthier feel.
+In contrast, modern themes feature more woodwork accents and elements of nature for an earthier feel.

 3. Differences in decor pieces